 ...trend of unprecedented growth in the commercial property market in South Staffordshire, particularly e-commerce, warehousing and logistics sectors - a trend which has been seen across the country and has been accompanied by increasing rental yields and land values.
 A number of the strategic employment sites in South Staffordshire are delivering quicker than expected with strong levels of demand, particularly for floorspace within Use Classes B2 and B8.

-4.34 The logistics sector is clearly a strong local market.
-The EDNA also notes that:
+4.12 The logistics sector is clearly a strong local market, and the EDNA 2024 update does not update that general position.